-Apply 1" long piece of flashing sealant on backside of gutter hanger at two screw locations before placing gutter hanger into position.
-When installing hangers, position so as to keep the front face of the gutter 90 degree to the roof surface, thus assuring that the outside corner boxes fit properly at the corners.
+Apply 1" long piece of flashing sealant on underside of gutter hanger at two screw locations before sliding gutter hanger into position.
+When installing hangers, position so as to keep the front face of the gutter 90 degrees to the roof surface, thus assuring that the outside corner boxes will fit properly at the corners.

-For installation of standard gutter use applicable spacing from either Table A or Table B (below).
-For high capacity gutter space ALL gutter hangers at 2'-8" spacing.
+For installation of standard gutter, use applicable spacing from either Table A or Table B (below).
+For high capacity gutter space ALL gutter hangers at 2'-0" spacing.